echolab-stanford/wildfire-exposure-behavior-public/README.md

 5. Run `scripts/run_all.R`.

 ## Data
-Certain data cannot be redistributed and thus are not included in the Dropbox folder or are provided only in processed form:
+Certain data cannot be redistributed or are too large and thus are not included in the Dropbox folder or are provided only in processed form:
 * Twitter
 * SafeGraph
 * SEDAC Population